 The Arrival of the Holy Spirit

 Based in the second chapter of the Acts of the Apostles, the event of Pentecost is the celebration of all peoples hearing the stories of God’s mighty acts in their own languages.
 Tongues of fire touched each of them and empowered them to hear!
-We celebrate this day with a boisterous reading of the Acts lesson in communion with one another (you have to be there to truly revel in it!), as well as with special music and preaching.
+We celebrate this day with a boisterous reading of the Acts lesson in communion with one another, as well as with special music and preaching.
 Pentecost is the third of our three major feasts in the church year alongside Christmas and Easter, so you won’t want to miss it!

 View All Events